ankitsinghrawat-1/tutedude-python/README.md

 task1
-Takes the user input and tell the given number is even or odd.
+Takes the user input and return the factorial of that number.

 task2
-Using for loop it prints the sum of number between 1 to 50 and displays the sum.
+Takes the user input and return the value of square root, logarithm, and sine of that number using the math module.